-The management authorities have to give detailed descriptions on their goals and how they plan to achieve these with the respective ESIF funds.
+The member states have to give detailed descriptions on their goals and how they plan to achieve these with the respective ESIF funds.
 Goals have to be in line with the thematic objectives and investment priorities published by the European Commission.
 After submitting the OP, they are reviewed by the responsible directorate general (DG).
 If accepted, the management authorities receive the funds from the DG and use their own websites to advocate funding.
 Thereafter, individual project application starts.
-Our investigation on available datasets has already shown that some countries are rather slow on the application side, because they still have not published any data for the 2014-2020 period (Austria, Cyprus, Malta, Romania1, Spain).
+Our investigation on available datasets has already shown that some countries are rather slow on the application side, because they still have not published any data for the 2014-2020 period (Cyprus, Malta, Spain).